membranes/systems/docs/source/project/project.md

 The underlying aim might be, e.g.,

 <blockquote>
-    To reduce the mis-classification rate of retinal images of diabetic patients to $\le$ 1.25% per class per quarter.
+    To reduce the mis-classification rate of retinal images of diabetic patients to ≤ 1.25% per class per quarter.
 </blockquote>

 <br>